 Maxwell wrote in his report :

 Apart from rendering relief in famine, Wade started an orphanage with 400 orphans.
 Mr. Wade had a decade of experience in India, and did his most useful work at the Kashmiri language; he compiled a grammar and translated the New Testament, thus laying broad, strong foundations for his successors.
-In the famine which followed and lasted some years he rendered invaluable service to the famine-stricken people.
-The official policy was to ignore it and suppress all information; but Mr. Wade raised large relief funds, and at the same time aroused the official conscience to take some steps to meet the widespread distress.
+In the famine which followed and lasted a few years, he rendered invaluable service to the famine-stricken people.
+The official policy was to ignore it and suppress all information, but Mr. Wade raised large relief funds, and at the same time aroused the official conscience to take some steps to meet the widespread distress.

 Dr. Edmund Downes

 In 1877, Dr. Edmund Downes arrives on the scene.
-He was known in North India as that of a bold and skilful surgeon.
+He was known in North India as that of a bold and skillful surgeon.
 A terrible famine followed his coming and his team undertook much relief work, distributing food and helping to dig a canal.
-A measure of services rendered could be gauged by 1000 treated as inpatients in 1878.The plight of the mentally sick was distressing and, as these patients had no home or carers, they wandered through the streets and living as beggars.
-By personal contributions and donations from England he managed to get 60,00 pounds, Dr. Downes erected the Mission Hospital with facilities for more than a hundred in-patients.
-Dr Edmund Downes also built asylum for mentally sick person in 1881–82 where 250 patients were treated in the first year, which is now Psychiatry Hospital, Badamwari.
+A measure of services rendered could be gauged by 1000 treated as inpatients in 1878.The plight of the mentally sick was distressing and, as these patients had no home or carers, they wandered through the streets and lived as beggars.
+By personal contributions and donations from England he managed to get 6,000 pounds and erected a Mission Hospital with facilities for more than a hundred in-patients.
+Dr Edmund Downes also built an asylum for the mentally sick in 1881–82 where 250 patients were treated in the first year, which is now Psychiatry Hospital, Badamwari.
 He worked tirelessly for six years till he in turn was forced by ill-health to retire in 1882.

 Dr. Arthur Neve & Dr. Earnest Neve

 Arthur and Neve were brothers, both had joined CMS to serve in Africa but were sent to Kashmir in 1883.
-Dr Arthur Neve came in 1882, Dr Earnest Neve joined him in 1856.
-After the death of Mahraja Ranbir Singh rules were softened for Medical Missionaries.
-They stayed in Kashmir for about 3 decades during later half of 19th century.
-These doctors and their Allopathic Medicines brought much needed relief and happiness to the local population.
-They travelled extensively across entire length and breadth of Kashmir.
-Besides writing several medical papers published in The Lancet, Dr Arthur Neve (1859-1919 ) authored following books:
+Dr. Arthur Neve came in 1882, Dr. Earnest Neve joined him in 1856.
+After the death of Maharaja Ranbir Singh, rules were softened for Medical Missionaries.
+They stayed in Kashmir for about 3 decades during the later half of 19th century.
+These doctors and their Allopathic Medicines brought much-needed relief and happiness to the local population.
+They traveled extensively across entire length and breadth of Kashmir.
+Besides writing several medical papers published in The Lancet, Dr. Arthur Neve (1859-1919 ) authored following books:

 1- Kashmir Ladakh and Tibet (1899)